bendwild/afromedica/content/About us/membership.md

 > [!info] A medical background is not necessary to apply!
-> We welcome medical students, nursing students, allied health professionals, researchers, and anyone passionate about anti-racist healthcare.
+> We welcome medical students, nursing students, allied health professionals, researchers, and anyone passionate about equitable healthcare.

 # Responsibilities
-As an AfroMedica Associate, you will support our **communications and public engagement activitie**s, including social media and digital resources.
+As an AfroMedica Associate, you will support our **communications and public engagement activities**, including social media and digital resources.

 Example tasks include:
 - Curating and scheduling posts on social media platforms (Instagram, LinkedIn)
-- Turning Afromedica talks, events, and research into engaging posts or visuals * Helping prepare newsletters and educational resources
+- Turning [[Afromedica Talks]], events, and research into engaging posts or visuals
+- Helping prepare newsletters and educational resources
 - Assisting in event promotion
 - Gathering and organising relevant materials (articles, reports, visuals)